- No products in the cart.

-Grapes were destemmed, crushed and fermented separately in open top wooden foudres.
-Pump overs and punch downs (pigeage) were done 3-4 times per day during fermentation to extract flavour, colour and tannins from the berries.
+Grapes were destemmed, crushed and fermented separately in open top wooden foudres and concrete tanks.
+Pump overs and punch downs (pigeage) were done 3- 4 times per day during fermentation to extract flavour, colour and tannins from the berries.
 Finally, the wine was pressed and matured in barrels for 24 months.
-A combination of French and American 225L oak barrels were used of which 20% were new, first fill oak barrels.
+A combination of French and American 225L oak barrels were used with 20% being matured in first fill oak barrels.

 |Wine of Origin||